Subiaco Football Club

 The Subiaco Football Club, nicknamed the Lions and known before 1973 as the Maroons, is an Australian rules football club in the West Australian Football League (WAFL) and WAFL Women's (WAFLW).
 It was founded in 1896, and admitted to the WAFL in 1901, along with North Fremantle.
-The club is currently based at Leederville Oval, having previously played at Subiaco Oval.
+The club is currently based at Sullivan Logistics Stadium having previously played at Subiaco Oval.